Claude Code: automating my support rotation

 3. Read the alerts channel since yesterday, one line per alert, each ending in a concrete next action.

-4. Combine all three into a single dated digest, newest and loudest first.
+4. Stitch the lot into one dated digest, newest and loudest first.

-Each of those steps points at a specialist — a ticket reader, a categorizer, an order-debugger — that owns the messy details.
+Each step points at a specialist that owns the messy details: a ticket reader, an order-debugger, and so on.
 The orchestrator just sequences them and formats the result.
-When I say "do the support check", it runs all three top-to-bottom and hands me one consolidated digest instead of three browser tabs.
+When I say "do the support check", it runs the whole routine top-to-bottom and hands me one digest instead of a fan of browser tabs.

 Why split it into many small skills